 Your petition came unopened

-In the circumstances where you are filling your petition knowing that it will perhaps return unopened, you are required to take an extra step before you proceed with the filling.
+In the circumstances where you are filing your petition knowing that it will perhaps return unopened, you are required to take an extra step before you proceed with the filling.
 It might be that your estranged spouse had already divorced you without telling you and therefore you need to show to the court that that is not the case.
 You can do that by applying for a search for a Divorce Decree Absolute at the Central Family Court and once you receive your letter confirming that you are not divorced yet, you may proceed with the actual divorce.

 You have now filed your petition and evidenced to the court that you have taken all the reasonable and necessary steps to trace your respective spouse (as mentioned above).
 Perhaps you have even applied to the court for an order which specifies that the Inland Revenue and the Department for Work and Pensions disclose the missing spouse’s last known address.